jsondevers/overflown/writing/beauty-of-two/README.md

 $Proof:$ Consider the definition of oddness: a number, $x$ is odd if $\exists$ a number, $y$, such that $x = 2y + 1$.
 Similarly, consider the definition of evenness: a number, $x$ is even if $\exists$ a number, $y$, such that $x = 2y$.
 This definition of oddness and evenness is only possible because of the existence of the number $2$. $\square$

-$ Corollary:$ Binary is what allows us to communicate with computers.
+$Corollary:$ Binary is what allows us to communicate with computers.

 $Proof:$ Digital systems use binary to communicate with the system.
 Programming languages and software in our computers break down to a set of instructions in assembly that can be broken down into binary which is what the computer understands.
 Thus, all programming is an abstraction from binary. $\square$